chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Assessments

+Course grades will be assiged based on performance in the course assessments (see below for details):

+- Weekly assignments (~10): 50%
+- Semester Project: 50%
+  - Group Pipeline code and dashboard: 35%, Due Nov Friday 18 (before Thanksgiving break)
+  - Group presentation: 5%, Tuesday Nov 29 (just after Thanksgiving break)
+  - Individual interview about group project: 10% (scheduled during last week of classes (Mon Nov 28-Fri Dec 2).

+The assignments and grading scheme (A, A-, B, ..., F) are shown in Canvas.
+Assignments will be submitted through Canvas.

 TODO:
 - Grading policy, including the means of evaluation and assignment of class grades, including whether plus and minus grades will be used for the final class grade and whether and, if so, how attendance will be used in determining the course grade;
 - A brief descriptive overview of all major course requirements and assignments, along with the dates of exams and assignments that count for 20 percent or more of the class grade;